zouraiz523/Real-Time-Emotion-Detector-with-Voice-Feedback/README.md

 # Real-Time-Emotion-Detector-with-Voice-Feedback

-This project is a real-time emotion detection system that captures emotions through your webcam, recognizes various facial expressions (like happy, sad, angry, etc.), and speaks out the detected emotion using text-to-speech.
+This project is a real-time emotion detection system that captures emotions through your Webcam, recognizes various facial expressions (like happy, sad, angry, etc.), and speaks out the detected emotion using text-to-speech.

 ## Features